 In 2004 Baruch’s mother, who had been living on a Caribbean island, met a violent death.
 This murder propelled Baruch to make major changes in his life.
 He sold his house, closed his practice, and hit the road with his dog and cat in a pop-up camper on the back of a pickup truck.
 He spent five months driving and camping in Canada, travelling east to west, and then returned to the United States just in time for hurricanes Katrina and Rita to hit the gulf coast.
 Baruch went to New Orleans and volunteered as a counselor at the Common Ground Health Clinic for six months.
 The next few years were spent doing Permaculture in California, and traveling and teaching in Europe and Israel; meditation tools, developing personal ritual, and group ritual for community.

 Baruch returned to Vermont in 2009.
 During this period he started Paradigms.
 In 2013 Baruch moved to Central Oregon and then on to the San Francisco Bay area to help start a group home for people with traumatic brain injury, PTSD, and addiction.
 That project had an expiration date, and Baruch moved back to Central Oregon in 2015.
-In 2021 Baruch moved to northern New Mexico where he continues to work on a variety of projects including Paradigms and the new show Talk with the Counselor.
+In 2021 Baruch moved to northern New Mexico where he continues to work on a variety of projects.

 If you, or someone you know or are aware of is doing something that you think should be on Paradigms, please let Baruch know!